32bitmicro/flet_lite/README.md

 This `flet-lite` is using the `flet` version v0.7

 Everything is the same on original flet, read the docs here:
 [flet.dev](https://flet.dev/)👈

+## flet commands
+Due iPadOS limits, you cant use many of `flet` commands.
+The supported command is:
+- **`python3 -m flet.publish myapp.py`**: This is used to create a pyodide site of your flet application so it can work on a normal web host (Any host that support static files, for example php servers).

+## best usage practice
+soon